Oscarz90/bismarck-cs/.github/ISSUE_TEMPLATE/1_FEATURE_REQUEST.md

 ## :wrench: Additional context (:see_no_evil: optional)
 > :pencil2: Add any other context or screenshots about the feature request here

->:ok_hand: Please fell you free either to erase instructions (those with the :pencil2: emoji) or fill it with 'N/A' for those where it doesn't apply the concept
+>:ok_hand: Please fell you free either to erase instructions (those with the :pencil2:) or fill it with 'N/A' for those where it doesn't apply the concept